COPRS/reference-system-software/contribute/REPOSITORY_ORGANISATION.md

 > ![Example of CHANGELOG.md file](/.github/assets/images/changelog.png)

 Visit https://keepachangelog.com for more information and best practice.

+### NOTICE.md
+Every piece of code and/or software that is used but not directly developped by contributors of the COPRS organization shall be identified.
+Therefore the file `NOTICE.md` should contain all the information neccessary to identify the original author(s) and comply with the license usage.

 ### LICENCE.md
 The `LICENCE.md` file explains the respostory's legal license, such as any legal rights, any copyright restrictions, etc. If you include a detectable license in your repository, people who visit your repository will see it at the top of the repository page.